Here are the steps to follow:

 Power your station

 Connect your station to the 5V power supply.
-You can see a red light inside the station if the power supply is fine.

 Connect to the station local WIFI network